tranngonguyettu/FNP_Sales_Analysis/README.md

 |------------|-----------|-----------|
 |493|	1000|	49.3|
 # Insights
-The revenue of FNP relies on most of 3 main categories, including Sweets, Colors and Soft Toys.
+## Products
+The revenue of FNP relies on 3 main categories, including Sweets, Colors and Soft Toys across different occasions.
+Based on the top 5 products chart and product classification query, they are classified as 'hero product' or 'profit generator', indicating that these products are popular with greater revenue contributions and higher counts of orders.
+However, some 'underperforming' products may cause the imbalance revenue among categories, thereby reducing sales efficiency.
+Further analysis on customer preferences and product features is necessary to maintain the sustainable sales performance and meet the customers' demands.

+##